Badminton House

-Badminton House is a large country house and Grade I listed building in Badminton, Gloucestershire, England, which has been the principal seat of the Dukes of Beaufort since the late 17th century.
+Badminton House is a large country house and Grade I listed building in Badminton, Gloucestershire, England.
+It has been the principal seat of the Dukes of Beaufort since the late 17th century.
 The house, which has given its name to the sport of badminton, is set among 52,000 acres of land.
 The gardens and park surrounding the house are listed at Grade I on the Register of Historic Parks and Gardens.

 History

-In 1612 Edward Somerset, 4th Earl of Worcester, bought from Nicholas Boteler his manors of Great and Little Badminton, called "Madmintune"[sic] in the Domesday Book of 1086, while one century earlier the name "Badimyncgtun" was recorded, held by that family since 1275.
-Edward Somerset's third son Sir Thomas Somerset modernized the old house in the late 1620s, and had a new T-shaped gabled range built.
+In 1612 Edward Somerset, 4th Earl of Worcester, bought from Nicholas Boteler his manors of Great and Little Badminton, called "Madmintune" in the Domesday Book of 1086, while one century earlier the name "Badimyncgtun" was recorded, held by that family since 1275.
+Edward Somerset's third son Sir Thomas Somerset modernised the old house in the late 1620s, and had a new T-shaped gabled range built.
 Evidence suggests he also had the present north and west fronts built up.

-The Dukes of Beaufort acquired the property in the late 17th century, when the family moved from Raglan Castle, Monmouthshire, which had been ruined in the Civil War.
+The Dukes of Beaufort acquired the property in the late 17th century, when the family moved from Raglan Castle in Monmouthshire; Raglan Castle had been ruined in the Civil War.
 The third duke adapted Sir Thomas Somerset's house by incorporating his several gabled ranges around the courtyard and extending the old house eastwards to provide a new set of domestic apartments.
 He had a grand Jonesian centrepiece raised on the north front.
 The two-bay flanking elevations were five storeys high, reduced to three storeys in 1713.
 Their domed crowning pavilions are by James Gibbs.

 For the fourth duke, who succeeded his brother in 1745, the architect William Kent renovated and extended the house in the Palladian style, but many earlier elements remain.
-The duke was instrumental in bringing the Venetian artist Canaletto to England: Canaletto's two views of Badminton remain in the house.
+The Duke was instrumental in bringing the Venetian artist Canaletto to England: Canaletto's two views of Badminton remain in the house.